 Under this monopoly system, RecycLA costs have skyrocketed.
 According to the California Apartment Association, RecycLA costs have increased as much as 400% for some customers.

 To make matters worse, the RecycLA program recently received a significant 6.15% rate increase.
 With customers pushing back and criticizing the rate increase, the City is now considering major changes that could benefit property owners and tenants during the pandemic.

 City considers major RecycLA emergency ordinances

 During a pandemic, where eviction moratoriums and safer-at-home orders have hampered landlords and their revenue, rate increases are the last thing businesses need.
-With many businesses hurting, the City should instead prioritize look at ways to support our economy.
-Businesses should be able to re-open and continue operation in an affordable manner.
+With many businesses hurting, the City should instead prioritize looking at ways to support our economy.
+Businesses should be able to re-open and continue operations in an affordable manner.

 Regardless, we would like to thank Councilmember Mitch O'Farrell for willing to have this conversation with RecycLA customers.
 This is an important step to ensure businesses have the support they need to thrive and grow.